terrier-org/pyterrier/docs/rewrite.rst

 Firstly, we differentiate between two forms of query rewriting:

  - `Q -> Q`: this rewrites the query, for instance by adding/removing extra query terms.
-Examples might be a WordNet- or Word2Vec-based QE; The input dataframes contain only `["qid", "docno"]` columns and similarly, the output dataframes contain only `["qid", "docno"]` columns.
+Examples might be a WordNet- or Word2Vec-based query expansion, or proximity query rewriting, such as the sequential dependence model.
+In this form, the input dataframes contain only `["qid", "docno"]` columns and similarly, the output dataframes contain only `["qid", "docno"]` columns.

- - `R -> Q`: these class of transformers rewrite a query by makiung use of am associated set of documents.
-   This is typically exemplifed by pseudo-relevance feedback.
+ - `R -> Q`: these class of transformers rewrite a query by making use of an associated set of documents for each query.
+This is exemplifed by pseudo-relevance feedback, where expansion terms are identified from the retrieved documents of each query.

 SequentialDependence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~